fChristenson/the-question-in-question/src/chapters/productivity_and_time_management/page_000.md

 ## How to Organize Your Learning Materials Effectively?
 ## What to Do When You Can’t Make Progress on a Project?
 ## What Wastes the Most Time in a Software Team?
+## How to Commit to an Idea in Software Development?
+## How to Avoid Getting Stuck While Programming?